 Python

-This is to print all words in the trie.
-Similar to pre-order (DFS, depth first search) of the tree, recursion is used to traverse all nodes in trie.
-When visiting the node, the method concatenates characters from previously visited nodes with the character of the current node.
-When the node‘s isEnd is true, the recursion reaches the last character of the word.
-Add the word to the result list.
+This is to print all strings in the trie.
+Similar to the preorder (depth-first search) traversal of a tree, recursion is used to traverse all nodes in a trie.
+When visiting the node, concatenate characters from previously visited nodes with the character of the current node.
+When the node’s isEnd is true, the recursion reaches the last character of the string.
+It indicates the completion of concatenating one string.
+You can go ahead to add the string to the result list.

 Java